There are different types or ways or user testing so let’s explain what it is.

-In this setting you are able to interact with and watch a group of people use your design.
-You can listen to them discuss your design in depth as well as get a sneak peek into how they think and process what they see and hear.
-It’s a good method to use if you want to generate potentially new ideas.
+In this setting, you are able to interact with and watch a group of people use your design.
+You can listen to them discuss your design in-depth as well as get a sneak peek into how they think and process what they see and hear.
+It’s a good method to use if you want to generate potential new ideas.
 This is a qualitative method of testing.

 This is where you can release the design to a group of people who are happy to trial it.
 Call them your “fans”.
 These are people who support your movement, your designs and so on.
 Everyone is a winner in this situation because you can use this as a way to market your design and get constructive feedback to help improve it – add those final tweaks that take can transform your design from good to potentially great.
 This also is a quantitive method of testing.

-This is a great way to see how your users understands the information architecture of your design.
-For the best results you probably want to test around 20 or so from my own experience (Jakob Nielsen recommends around 15 – budget dependant).
-However I’ve worked on midsize to large projects so that’s about the right number.
-The best way of presenting the information is always as a blank canvas for “them” to manipulate as they see fit, not for you to present how you see it structured.
+This is a great way to see how your users understand the information architecture of your design.
+For the best results, you probably want to test around 20 or so from my own experience (Jakob Nielsen recommends around 15 – budget dependant).
+However, I’ve worked on midsize to large projects so that’s about the right number.
+The best way of presenting the information is always as a “blank canvas” for “them” to manipulate as they see fit, not for you to present how you see it structured.
 Doing that would potentially skew your own results.
 With this type of quantitive study, like the other above (even though I haven’t mentioned any) there are a few weaknesses as Mr Nielsen attests to, but if done the right way can produce very good results.

 This should be defaulted to “yes” in all design projects.
 It’s not a question in my opinion, the gains are huge if done properly and you allow the users and not your preference to influence your design.
 Take these select statistics as an example as to why it is necessary:

 Whilst testing has tonnes of value, you don’t want to endlessly keep testing.
 “When do I start testing in my project then I hear you say?”
 As early as possible.
+Work it into your project plan from the beginning so it’s planned for.
 Once you have enough of your design worth testing on, then get the process started.
 This way you have the opportunity to change anything that needs to be changed at a much lower cost to yourself.
 You will also do one very important thing: ensure all user requirements have been met.

 The real test as always is getting the design out into market.
 So be prepared to iterate.
-The best products out the ones and evolve to the needs of their users.
+The best products out there are the ones that evolve to the needs of their users.